learn-academy-2023-alpha/treasure-hunt-XavierB91/README.md

 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
+-create a branch called 'winner-loser'
+-Randomize winning box index and store in a state variable -Randomize losing box index and store in a state variable -create some conditional logic to check if selected box is winning box or losing box.

 - As a user, I can click on a “Play Again” button that will restart the game.
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at five and decrements one every time I click on a square that is not the treasure nor the bomb.
 - As a user, I can see a message informing me that I won the game if I select the square that contains the treasure.